brodady/backup-warden/readme.md

    ```sh
    cargo build --release
    ```
-   4. The binary will be located in the target/release directory.
+   4. The binary will be located in the target/release directory which you can move to your PC's startup folder (or wherever).

 ## Todo:
 - Pull in gzp crate to allow option of compressed file archving rather than full file copies.